yannicnoller/yannicnoller.github.io/_pages/team.md

 layout: profiles
 permalink: /team/
 title: Team
-description: # We are actively hiring PhD students, let us know if you want to work with us!
+description: Let us know if you want to work with us! # We are actively hiring PhD students,
 nav: true
 nav_order: 4